rickvanderwolk/living-room/README.md

 ![Preview](assets/preview-optimized.png)

-A living soundscape that slowly composes itself, letting you experience your room differently.
+A living soundscape that slowly composes itself as the room changes.
-Using Philips Hue.

 ## Setup